BrianLBardo/Power_BI/Olist_commerce_project/README.md

 # ⚡ Olist-Commerce Analytics Dashboard

-This project analyzes Brazillian E-commerce operations using **Power BI**.
+This project analyzes Brazillian Olist Store E-commerce operations using **Power BI**.
 The project generates insights on revenue trends, delivery performance, customer behavior, and product category performance through interactive dashboards.

 ---

 ## 🧠 Business Context

-Q-Commerce platforms like promise quick deliveries within **10–15 minutes**.
-This project analyzes operational and financial data to understand whether such ultra-fast delivery models can remain **efficient and sustainable**.
+Modern e-commerce platforms generate large volumes of transactional and customer data across multiple systems.
+To extract business value from this data, organizations must integrate and transform raw data into structured insights that support decision-making.

+This project simulates a **real-world enterprise analytics environment**, where data is stored and processed across multiple platforms before being integrated into a centralized **business intelligence system**.

+Using the **Olist Brazilian E-commerce dataset (2016–2018)**, the project builds a full analytics pipeline that transforms raw transactional data into business insights related to:

+- Revenue performance
+- Customer purchasing behavior
+- Delivery logistics efficiency
+- Product category sales trends

+The final output is a set of **interactive Power BI dashboards** designed to help executives and analysts monitor performance and identify opportunities for improvement.

 ---

 ## 📊 Project Overview
-The goal of this project is to perform an **end-to-end analysis of Q-commerce operations** and visualize insights using Power BI dashboards.
+The goal of this project is to perform an **end-to-end analysis of Olist-commerce operations** and visualize insights using Power BI dashboards.

 The analysis focuses on:
 - Revenue trend analysis over time